 Since filming wrapped on The Hobbit Trilogy, there’s been a huge increase in the flow of fans and tourists to the film set.

-Tours, which begin at The Shire’s Rest café on the farm, are operating every half hour for the New Zealand summer season.
-Since release of The Hobbit: An Unexpected Journey visitors have countined to arrive at the farm gates - over 150,000 people estimated to enjoying the tour annually.
+Tours, which begin at The Shire’s Rest café at the farm gate, are operating every half hour for the New Zealand summer season.
+Since release of The Hobbit: An Unexpected Journey visitors have continued to arrive at the farm gates - more than 800,000 people over the past 12 years.

 "The business has grown hugely - particularly the last couple of years.
-When it started off, I think we were looking at one staff member and I’d sort of oversee it while still doing other work … and within a year we were up to 10 staff, and then we were 15 - 20 staff and now I think on a permanent basis over 50 staff."
+When it started off, I think we were looking at one staff member and I’d sort of oversee it while still doing other work … and within a year we were up to 10 staff, and then we were 15 - 20 staff and now on a permanent basis over 50 staff - up to 180 staff over the peak period."